damiant/dust/roadmap.md

 # Roadmap

 ## Bugs
-- Art page has a white block in top left corner
 - Favorites with 2 items fades one item
 - Clicking the location also drills down
 - When you revisit the home page it should scroll to top